alnvdl/alnvdl.github.io/_posts/2018-02-10-not-everyone-has-real-broadband.md

 layout: post
 title: "Not everyone has real broadband"
 date: "2018-02-10 14:00:00 -0200"
-excerpt: A plea for developers and designers to remember those of us with cringeworthy internet speeds
+excerpt: A plea for developers and designers to remember those of us with cringeworthy internet speeds.
 ---

 Brazil, like the US, is a country of continental proportions and diversity.
 And much like in the US, internet access is not that great: slow speeds, high prices, and very few alternatives.
 That is, assuming you have an alternative to begin with.